smotsch/Vicsek_microFlat/README.txt

 2) Program execution:
 ---------------------
-To execute the program, you just have to run SppFlat2D:
+To execute the program, you just have to run MicroVic_flat:
- > ./SppFlat2D
+ > ./MicroVic_flat
 The program is going to read the parameters of the model in the files:
    .
-PARAMETER_SppFlat2D: for most of the parameters (number of particles, their speed...)
+PARAMETER_MicroVic_flat: for most of the parameters (number of particles, their speed...)
    .
 PARAMETER_init: for the initial condition (uniform, Gaussian...)
 The parameters are written in external files because we do not need to recompile when we change one parameter by doing so.
 The problem with this method is that we have to write the value of the parameters at a given line.
-We cannot add a comment line in the file PARAMETER_SppFlat2D, otherwise the numbering is ruined.
+We cannot add a comment line in the file PARAMETER_MicroVic_flat, otherwise the numbering is ruined.
- During the execution, the program  "./SppFlat2D" is going to compute the positions (X) and the velocity (theta) of the particles at each time step using the algorithm describing in the article [1].
+ During the execution, the program  "./MicroVic_flat" is going to compute the positions (X) and the velocity (theta) of the particles at each time step using the algorithm describing in the article [1].
 In the terminal, the program gives some informations about the parameters used for the simulation.
 At the end, it displays the computation time.